Child & Youth Services

 - Be at least 18 years of age

 - Be in good physical and mental health

 - Each adult in the home must be willing to submit to a background check to ensure that there are no safety risks

 - Have adequate bedroom space to accommodate all family members, including foster children

-- Home will need to pass a safety inspection
+- Home will need to pass a home and grounds safety inspection

 - Have sufficient income to meet current expenses

 - Complete an application packet with three personal references

 If you are interested in becoming a Resource Family, please call 530-934-1445.